Targeting Inflammation, Not Just Excess Pounds: The Precision Medicine Promise of GLP-1s

 No one finds fault with taking medications to lower blood pressure or cholesterol.
 These are universally accepted as essential tools to reduce cardiovascular risk.
 GLP-1 agonists deserve the same consideration—especially when we recognize obesity and insulin resistance as complex, multifactorial medical conditions, not moral failings.

-If a patient has exhausted lifestyle strategies or needs medical support to make meaningful progress, we see these medications as a rational and responsible option—not a shortcut, but a tool within a bigger framework.
+If a patient has exhausted lifestyle strategies or needs medical support to make meaningful progress, these medications represent a rational and responsible option—not a shortcut, but a tool within a bigger framework.

 A Longevity Mindset